solar-cooker-UHasselt/kicad-testing-station/README.md

 To have a PCB manufactured, Eurocircuits needs a couple of files.
 The first file is the `.kicad_pcb` file.
 Eurocircuits also needs a BOM file to know which components are needed.
 BOM files can easily be created using the BOM button in the schematic editor.
 In the `Edit` tab of the popup window, you can change the values you want to display in the BOM files.
 Eurocircuits has a number of fields that are mandatory to fill in.

-> [!WARNING]
-> Eurocircuits does not currently support KiCad version 8 PCB file, gerber files will have to be used instead.

 ### BOM layout

 Eurocircuits typical BOM file layout